JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/working-with-editor-configs/index.md

 ## A Worked Example for Reformat Code
-Finally, let's take a look at a worked example in the next step of this tutorial.
+Let's take a look at a worked example in the next step of this tutorial.